2022 United States Senate election in Pennsylvania: Results

 Fetterman won the Democratic primary by a landslide, winning all 67 counties in Pennsylvania, with Lamb in second place.
-Lamb's loss was attributed by Vanity Fair to numerous reasons, such as his not being known to voters in the Delaware Valley region of eastern Pennsylvania, where the majority of Democratic voters were located, while in contrast Fetterman's position as lieutenant governor gave him statewide name recognition.
+Lamb's loss was attributed by Vanity Fair to numerous reasons, such as his not being known to voters in the Philadelphia metropolitan area, where the majority of Democratic voters were located, while in contrast Fetterman's position as lieutenant governor gave him statewide name recognition.
 Lamb was often compared with conservative Democratic senators Joe Manchin and Kyrsten Sinema, whom Fetterman criticized harshly.
 However, Lamb also criticized the Senators and said that he would vote in favor of eliminating the filibuster in contrast to them.
 In addition, the far more contested Republican primary had consumed media attention that Lamb might have otherwise used to gain more name recognition.
 Fetterman was also widely considered to have run an effective populist campaign, with The Atlantic noting that his campaign focused on the issues of "workers, wages and weed".